uoysip/maldetect/README.md

   <img src="https://i.imgur.com/RiVOPoE.jpg" alt="Image by Ange Albertini"/>
 </p>

-Features include a handpicked selection of 100 PE libraries, boolean file properties (has_imports, has_exports, has_tls, etc.), 64 bytes of the PE entry point (used as a signature), and other features relevant to malware.
+Features include a handpicked selection of 100 PE libraries, boolean file properties (has_imports, has_exports, has_tls, etc.), 64 bytes of the PE entry point (used as a signature), and other features relevant to malware detection.

 ## License